ACCOUNT: How do I set up my CSUN account and get CSUN email?

-You may repeat a course previously taken at CSUN starting two Mondays before fall or spring classes begin.
+You may repeat a course previously taken at CSUN starting approximately 4 weeks before fall or spring classes begin.
 For specific dates, see the Registration Calendar.

 During the fall and spring semesters, a permission number is required to enroll in all classes beginning with the second week of instruction, as soon as the wait listing period has ended.

 Before deciding to repeat a course, consult your academic advisor and review the Repeat Policy.

 REPORTS: What reports can I run in myNorthridge Portal?

 You can generate the following reports in SOLAR though myNorthridge Portal:

 Enrollment Verification – View and print an Enrollment Verification for current and past terms.
 Log into myNorthridge > Home (tab) > Quick Links > SOLAR Student Center.
 From the Other Academic pull-down menu, select Enrollment Verification.